andrefakhoury/cp-companion/README.md

 # cp-companion

-Competitive Companion listener, automatically creates source and sample files for tasks
+Listener of [Competitive Companion](https://addons.mozilla.org/en-US/firefox/addon/competitive-companion/), automatically creates source and sample files for tasks.

 Maybe you'll want to change some stuff if you want to use it, take a look at `index.js`.